getredash/website/website/_kb/open-source/setup.md

 ## Create an Instance

+For basic deployments we recommend a minimum of 2GB of RAM and reasonable amount of CPU allocation.
+As usage grows you might need additional RAM and CPU power to support increased number of background workers and API processes.

 ### AWS

 Launch the instance with from the pre-baked AMI (for small deployments t2.small should be enough):